Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

       $ pamu2fcfg > ~/u2f_keys

    Once you run the command above, you will need to touch the device while it flashes.
-Once done, ``pamu2fcfg`` will append its output the ``u2f_keys`` in the format:
+Once done, ``pamu2fcfg`` will append its output the ``u2f_keys`` file in the format:

    .. code-block:: bash